- Get Started

 Keep in mind that you can always run your own test network for use cases that don’t work well with SDF’s testnet.

 In order to preserve a good experience for developers, the SDF testnet is periodically reset to the genesis (initial) ledger.
 Resets declutter the network, remove spam, minimize the time required to catch up to the latest ledger, and help maintain the system over time.

-Starting in January 2019, the testnet will be reset once per quarter (every three months).
-The tentative dates:
+The testnet resets once per quarter (every three months).
+The 2020 dates:

 Since most applications rely on data being present to do anything useful, it is highly recommended that you have testing infrastructure that can repopulate testnet with useful data after a reset.
 Not only will this make testing more reliable, but it will also help you scale out your testing infrastructure to a private test network if you choose to do so.